bioenergetics/Peat_articles_newsletters_with_references/README.md

 **Structure**

 Each article/newsletter has its own folder, where the references are named in order of appearance.
-- Duplicated references in the same article are skipped
+- Duplicate references in the same article are skipped
 - Folders starting with the letter 'x' have only been through the first phase
+- Folders starting with the letter 'y' have no reference section but they might have references in the text

 **Development Phases**